MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 *   The user's group policies managed by the organization \(employer, school, and so on\) allow personalization.
 *   The user isn't using the browser in Guest mode or InPrivate.

 Your browsing history and other relevant data are transferred over HTTPS and attached to your Microsoft account information.
 Your browsing history is stored on secure Microsoft servers.
-You may display and delete previously shared browsing history by going to the [Microsoft privacy dashboard][MicrosoftAccountPrivacy].
+You may display and delete previously shared browsing history by going to the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).
 Your browsing history is stored on secure Microsoft servers for up to 45 days.
 In 45 days, the data is deleted and not used for personalization.

-You may modify your interests or opt-out of personalized ads from the [Ad settings][MicrosoftAccountPrivacyAdSettings] on the [Microsoft privacy dashboard][MicrosoftAccountPrivacy].
+You may modify your interests or opt-out of personalized ads from the [Ad settings](https://account.microsoft.com/privacy/ad-settings) on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).

 > [!NOTE]
-> Opting out of personalized ads on the [Microsoft privacy dashboard][MicrosoftAccountPrivacy] doesn't turn off the collection and use of your browsing history for personalization of search results and content in your news feed.
+> Opting out of personalized ads on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/) doesn't turn off the collection and use of your browsing history for personalization of search results and content in your news feed.
 To turn off the collection and use of your Microsoft Edge browsing history for personalized search results and news, complete the following actions.
 >
 > 1. [Navigate to Privacy personalize your web experience](#navigate-to-privacy-personalize-your-web-experience).
 > 1. Turn off the **Improve your web experience by allowing Microsoft to use your browsing history from the account for personalizing advertising, search, news and other Microsoft services** setting.
 >
 > If you stop sharing the data, Microsoft no longer collects and uses your browsing history to personalize ads, search results, and news.
-For more information about personalization in Microsoft Edge, navigate to [Microsoft Edge browsing history for personalized advertising and experiences][MicrosoftSupport4532583].
+For more information about personalization in Microsoft Edge, navigate to [Microsoft Edge browsing history for personalized advertising and experiences](https://support.microsoft.com/help/4532583).

 ## Print